elfi-dev/elfi/docs/usage/tutorial.rst

         os.listdir(arraypool.path)

     except FileNotFoundError:
-        print("The directry is removed")
+        print("The directory is removed")

 .. parsed-literal::

-    The directry is removed
+    The directory is removed

 Visualizing the results